JordanMartinez/purescript-jordans-reference/21-Hello-World/01-Prelude-ish/02-Common-Types-and-Functions/02-Useful-Functions.md

 Forewarning: `apply` via `$` shows up EVERYWHERE!
 Bookmark this until you get it.

-I read somewhere (I think `@garyb` mentioned this on the FP Slack, maybe...?) that `$` was chosen because it's two parenthesis with a line through it, symbolizing that it removes the need to use parenthesis.
+I read somewhere (I think `@garyb` mentioned this in the PureScript chatroom) that `$` was chosen because it's two parenthesis with a line through it, symbolizing that it removes the need to use parenthesis.

 ```haskell
 -- Reduce the number of parenthesis needed